 To find out more about 3rd class certification in Alberta or Saskatchewan, check with the provincial organizations:

-There are 4 courses in the 3rd Class Power Engineering program – QNRG 211 3A1, QNRG 212 3A2, QNRG 213 3B1 and QNRG 214 3B2.
+There are 4 courses in the 3rd class power engineering program – QNRG 211 3A1, QNRG 212 3A2, QNRG 213 3B1 and QNRG 214 3B2.
 These online courses are self-paced, self-directed, fully online and live attendance times are not required.
 You will have up to 6 months to complete each course.

 Apply and register